iulianbarbu/arbitrage-opportunities/README.md

 # Arbitrage opportunity search

 The data we use here consists from exchange rates for pairs of tokens/currencies.
-This pairs represent relationships between the tokens and can be used as edges in a graph.
-Each pair rate represents a weight associated to the associated edge.
+These pairs represent relationships between the tokens and can be used as edges in a graph.
+Each pair rate represents a weight associated to a corresponding edge.

 The example data we use comes from SwissBorg API (`https://api.swissborg.io/v1/challenge/rates`), and we assume it always returns the rates with 8 decimal precision, so each rate is represented in the graph as weights of 10**8 denomination.